benson-kiprotich/merch-site-redux/README.md

 ## Setup/Installation Requirements

 - Navigate to your development directory to clone this project.
-- Run `git clone https://github.com/benson-kiprotich/merch-site.git` in terminal.
+- Run `git clone https://github.com/benson-kiprotich/merch-site-redux.git` in terminal.
-- Run `cd merch-site` to navigate into new project directory.
+- Run `cd merch-site-redux` to navigate into new project directory.
 - Open the cloned repo in a text editor of your choice.
 - Run `npm install` to download all dependencies.
 - Run `npm run start` to start web server.